run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/configuration/register-threat.md

-title: Register threat
+title: Registering threat
 Description:Provides a variety of actions, such as including, changing, and deleting the threat.
-# Register threat
+# Registering threat

 This functionality is intended to register the threats that will be used during the Continuity registration.
 This feature provides a variety of actions, such as including, changing, and deleting the threat.